codebloodedlions/Cora/README.md

 </h1>

 <h3 align="center">
-Meet CORA!
-A personal assitant to accompany you throughout your coding adventures.
+Meet CORA, a personal assitant to accompany you throughout your coding adventures.
 Whether you're a newcomer or seasoned developer, CORA provides tools that will help tackle all sorts of programming problems, while providing a way to broaden your knowledge!
 </h3>

 - Using the power of AI, CORA is able to intelligently assist in solving problems and answering questions of all kinds!